go-jet/jet/wiki/UPDATE.md

 UPDATE changes the values of the specified columns in all rows that satisfy the condition.
 More about UPDATE statement in PostgreSQL: https://www.postgresql.org/docs/11/sql-update.html

-Following clauses are supported
+Following clauses are supported:
 - UPDATE(columns...) - list of columns to update
 - SET(values...) - list of values for columns
 - MODEL(model) - list of values for columns will be extracted from model object
-- WHERE(condition) - row condition to update
+- WHERE(condition) - only rows for which condition returns true will be updated.
-- RETURNING(columns...) - list of columns to return as statement result
+- RETURNING(output_expression...) - An expressions to be computed and returned by the UPDATE statement after each row is updated.
+The expressions can use any column names of the table.
+Write _TableName_.AllColumns to return all columns.

 _This list might be extended with feature Jet releases._